It gives back to the land whilst providing the essential nutrients we need to enhance our health and wellbeing.

 Nourishes our soil

-Hemp plants have long taproots that clean the soil and hemp prevent erosion at the same time!
+Hemp plants have long taproots that clean the soil and help prevent erosion at the same time!
 Hemp has been known to eliminate harmful man-made toxins from the soil and was famously used after a nuclear disaster at Chernobyl.

 The decomposing leaf matter that falls from the plant as it matures is also packed with nutrients that are returned to the soil, this can lead to richer yields in the following year.